DBecker7/QuantQual/QuantQual.md

 - RMarkdown is astounding
     - Black holes were imaged in Jupyter\newline
 - Both will work for any analysis
-    - Use what your colleagues use
+    - Basicaly, use what your colleagues use.

 FWIW, I used R for this workshop and code is available.